Master Builders Victoria ‘disappointed but not surprised’

-The $190.01m second round of the Business Costs Assistance Program will offer grants of $2500 for eligible businesses, including restaurants and cafes, event suppliers, accommodation providers and non-essential retailers.
+The $190.01 million second round of the Business Costs Assistance Program will offer grants of $2500 for eligible businesses, including restaurants and cafes, event suppliers, accommodation providers and non-essential retailers.

-A $40.7m new round of the Licensed Hospitality Venue Fund will provide businesses holding an eligible liquor licence and food certificate with a $3500 grant per venue.
+A $40.7 million new round of the Licensed Hospitality Venue Fund will provide businesses holding an eligible liquor licence and food certificate with a $3500 grant per venue.

-An allocation of $20m will be also be dedicated to supporting operators in the events industry who have incurred losses as a result of the lockdown.
+And an allocation of $20 million will be also be dedicated to supporting operators in the events industry who have incurred losses as a result of the lockdown.

-“We appreciate the hospitality and events sectors are hurting, but so are mum and dad builders and tradespeople who are doing everything they can to keep Victorians employed – including apprentices,”
+“We appreciate the hospitality and events sectors are hurting, but so are Mum and dad builders and tradespeople who are doing everything they can to keep Victorians employed– including apprentices,” Ms Casson said.

-Ms Casson said.
-“We will continue to advocate for support for ‘mum and dad’ builders and tradespeople.
+“We will continue to advocate for support for mum and dad builders and tradespeople.

 “These businesses are the lifeblood of our economy and right now – just like café and event suppliers – they are not permitted to work.